phillipshub/optimized-processing-conditional-logic-FindPrime/README.md

 The main.cpp is a complete program with in-depth documentation and simple explanations of how I implemented optimized conditional logic saving substantial computation in essentially two logical expressions condensing a common beginners method for testing prime numbers.

-You may read the example code extracted from the program here if you like; although, reading the comments in findPrime() of main.cpp provides a more structured view.
+You may read the example code extracted from the program here, viewed from screenshot on main branch of this repository, or reading the comments in findPrime() of main.cpp.

 /* Crash course for the curious before taking a closer look at process logic.
 Conditional expressions must evaluate as true for logical statements to be